stanfordnlp/pyvene/README.md

 ```
 Instead of activation swapping in the original representation space, we first **rotate** them, and then do the swap followed by un-rotating the intervened representation.
 Additionally, we try to use SGD to **learn a rotation** that lets us produce expected counterfactual behavior.
 If we can find such rotation, we claim there is an alignment. `If the cost is between X and Y.ipynb` tutorial covers this with an advanced version of distributed alignment search, [Boundless DAS](https://arxiv.org/abs/2305.08809).
 There are [recent works](https://www.lesswrong.com/posts/RFtkRXHebkwxygDe2/an-interpretability-illusion-for-activation-patching-of) outlining potential limitations of doing a distributed alignment search as well.

-## A Set of Tutorials
+## Tutorials
-We released a set of tutorials for aligning causal mechanisms with Transformer model internals using methods such as **causal abstraction and distributed alignment search**[^ii], **path patching**[^pp], **causal scrubbing**[^cs].
+We released a set of tutorials for doing model interventions and model alignments.

 ### `The capital of Spain is.ipynb`
-This is a tutorial for doing simple path patching as in **Path Patching**[^pp], **Causal Scrubbing**[^cs].
+(**Intervention Tutorial**) This is a tutorial for doing simple path patching as in **Path Patching**[^pp], **Causal Scrubbing**[^cs].
 Thanks to [Aryaman Arora](https://aryaman.io/).
 This is a set of experiments trying to reproduce some of the experiments in his awesome [nano-causal-interventions](https://github.com/aryamanarora/nano-causal-interventions) repository.

 ### `If the cost is between X and Y.ipynb`
-This is a tutorial reproducing one of the main experiments in [the Boundless DAS paper](https://arxiv.org/abs/2305.08809).
+(**Distributed Alignment Tutorial**) This is a tutorial reproducing one of the main experiments in [the Boundless DAS paper](https://arxiv.org/abs/2305.08809).
 Different from the first tutorial, this one involves trainable interventions that actively search for alignments with model internals.

 ### `Hook with new model and intervention types.ipynb`
-This is a tutorial on integrating new model types with this library as well as customized interventions.
+(**Intervention Tutorial**) This is a tutorial on integrating new model types with this library as well as customized interventions.
 We try to add `flan_t5` as well as a simple additive intervention.
 This tutorial covers a simple experiment as in `The capital of Spain is.ipynb`.

 ## System Requirements